 - Demographic targeting – clients are able to filter the Instagram profiles by their audience’s age range, location, interest, language and gender.

 - Location targeting – find influencers in just one city or country.

-- Keyword targeting – look for influencers that have a specific word in their bio, for example: Vegan
+- Keyword targeting – look for influencers that have relevant keywords in their bio, for example; Vegan

-- Metric targeting – Only show influencers with a minimum of 2000 followers and maximum of 10,000 followers?
+- Metric targeting – Only show micro-influencers with a minimum of 2000 follower count and a maximum of 10,000 followers?
 Easy.